Kashrut: Etymology

 In Ancient Hebrew the word kosher (כשר) means be advantageous, proper, suitable, or succeed, according to the Brown–Driver–Briggs Hebrew and English Lexicon.
 In Modern Hebrew it generally refers to kashrut but it can also sometimes mean "proper".
 For example, the Babylonian Talmud uses kosher in the sense of "virtuous" when referring to Darius I as a "kosher king"; Darius, a Persian king (reigned 522–486 BCE), fostered the building of the Second Temple.
 In colloquial English, kosher often means "legitimate", "acceptable", "permissible", "genuine", or "authentic".
-The word kosher can also form part of some common product names.

 Kosher salt

 Sometimes kosher is used as an abbreviation of koshering, meaning the process for making something kosher; for example, kosher salt is a form of salt with irregularly shaped crystals, making it particularly suitable for preparing meat according to the rules of kashrut, because the increased surface area of the crystals absorbs blood more effectively.
 In this case the type of salt refers to kosher style salt.
 Salt may also be kosher certified salt, or both.
 Certified kosher salt follows kashrut guidelines.
 Sometimes the term "coarse kosher salt" is used to designate salt that is both kosher style and kosher certified.
 The term "fine kosher salt" is sometimes used for salt that is certified kosher but not kosher style.